Don’t pretend you didn’t google Marianne Williamson last night

 — NBC News Graphics (@NBCNewsGraphics) July 31, 2019

-Scholar Filippo Trevisan wrote Wednesday in the Washington Post about the Google Trends statistic, advising people to perhaps not make so much out of the statistic.
+Scholar Filippo Trevisan wrote Wednesday in The Washington Post about the Google Trends statistic, advising people to perhaps not make so much out of the statistic.
 While top trends suggest a surge, they don’t show an absolute value.
 (In other words, a surge of 100% seems impressive, but it could be an increase of 1 searcher to 2.)
-More valuable, says Trevisan, are the trend “peaks” that show at what specific points during the debates Googlers are searching for candidates.
+More valuable, says Trevisan, are the trend “peaks” that show at what specific points during the debates googlers are searching for candidates.